 Each of us are sexual creatures from birth until death but our sexuality can be fluid.
 What feels good for us at age 15 may not be the same as what feels good for us at other points in our lives.
 Our interests, fantasies, attractions, and identities can shift and develop throughout the lifespan and that is ok.
 I think there’s often a pressure to define ourselves into neat little boxes, really early in life.
 I think that is at least part of the reason you’re writing, because you want to Know What All Of This Means and, moreover, know right now.
 But, truthfully, there is no single way to be.
 While we have these broad classifications of sexual orientation, I think that we each define these things for ourselves and find our own little niche.
 Sexuality is not really a black or white issue; there are many shades of gray when it comes to identity.

 So, to try to answer your final question about what this all means, essentially you get to decide for yourself what it means.
 Aside from the pressure you’ve likely already put on yourself, I don’t think that you need to be in a rush to put a label on yourself.
 If you think it might be possible, I’d suggest just being there with yourself and what goes through your mind, and going with the flow.
 Your fantasies don’t sound as if they are hurting anyone, so perhaps you can just observe them and recognize that they are nice fantasies but you’re not quite sure yet what bearing they might have on your real life experiences, and that’s ok.
 You might want to think about fantasy versus reality, and also what you want out of relationships, whether they are sexual or not.
-This could help guide you as you decide for yourself whether you want to explore same-sex behaviors or relationships, or whether you’d prefer not to do that at this point in your life.
+This could help guide you as you decide for yourself whether you want to explore behaviors or relationships with people of your same gender, or whether you’d prefer not to do that at this point in your life.